Read Nominate a Leader for award criteria, nomination instructions, and past winners.

 - Climate Change & Adaptation: reducing greenhouse gases or helping our community respond to extreme weather events.

 - Energy, Water & the Built Environment: Conserving energy and water, promote renewable energy or use building design to enhance the environment.

-- Resilient Economy: Helping grow a strong, local economy and provide opportunities for households to improve their quality of life through education and employment.
+- Resilient Economy: Helping grow a strong local economy by providing opportunities for education, high quality employment, or sustainable services.

 - Zero Waste: Reducing waste by thoughtful procurement of materials and keep materials out of the landfill through reuse, composting and recycling.

 - Community Cohesion & Public Health: Supporting healthy and active living and promote community building and personal connections.

 - Natural Systems: Supporting healthy ecosystems and protect biodiversity.

 - Sustainable Transportation: Encouraging multimodal travel options — like walking, biking and taking transit — that contribute to safer streets, cleaner air and connected communities.

 The Sustainability Awards are selected by a panel and based on a select set of criteria.
 Return to the previous section to learn about how the projects are evaluated.